 Price: 5,000 IDR (0.4 USD)

-As one of the iconic temples of Indonesia, Borobudur Temple is an attraction that you do not want to miss.
+As one of the iconic temples and historical places in Indonesia, Borobudur Temple is an attraction that you do not want to miss.
 Situated in Magelang, Borobudur Temple is the largest Buddhist temple on Earth.
 If you watched Java Heat, you may already be familiar with the temple because the shooting also took place at Borobudur Temple.
 Be prepared to be blown away by a collection of more than 2,000 relief panels and over 500 Buddha statues.

 6. Pagaruyung Palace, West Sumatra

 In West Sumatra province, there used to be a kingdom named Pagaruyung.
 Now that there is no more kingdom in Indonesia, what is left of the Pagaruyung Kingdom is Pagaruyung Palace.
 The royal residence showcases unique architecture that is typical West Sumatran.
 When traveling in the province, you will be able to see a myriad of buildings with roofs that look exactly like those of Pagaruyung Palace.
-You are also welcome to rent a traditional costume here.
+Sneak a glimpse of the unique Indonesian traditions by renting a traditional costume here.

 Address: Jl.
 Sutan Alam Bagagarsyah, Pagaruyung, Tj.
 Emas, Kabupaten Tanah Datar, Sumatera Barat 27281